 Tools to fight back

 There is a very good chance that everyone that reads this is suffering from either a physical or mental illness.
 We now live in a world where almost everybody knows someone who is either physically or mentally ill.
 In the western world, it is estimated that approximately 50% of people are suffering from mental illnesses such as Clinical Depression, Hyper-anxiety and Bipolar Disorder, to name a few.
-These conditions are, in a very real sense, a disability and they can lead to extreme loneliness, self-harm, and even suicide.
+These conditions are, in a very real sense, a disability and they can lead to extreme loneliness, deep feelings of worthlessness, self-harm, and even suicide.
+For some, these feelings are overwhelming and crippling.
 Even those who are fortunate enough to escape these debilitating, parallelizing illnesses are feeling the stresses of modern life, and often feel overwhelmed by the task of just surviving or fitting in.

 The good news is that there are ways to deal with these illnesses and anxieties and, the methods are mostly free and available to most people.